Today, some video links.

-These books and much of the visualization out there focus on phenomenon and realms (e.g. non-Newtonian fluids, and wild things like this) not so relevant to those of us who study rivers and their biota.
+These books and much of the visualization out there focus on phenomenon and realms (e.g. non-Newtonian fluids) not so relevant to those of us who study rivers and their biota.
 And sediment is shown either in very narrowly-controlled situations or not at all.
 This is one reason why I shot quite a few videos of simple hydraulic structures interacting with sediment for our last DVD.

 Today I learned (from Kyle Strom at the Univ. of Houston) about Ascher Shapiro and the National Committee for Fluid Mechanics Films (NCFMF) he founded in 1961.
 MIT hosts many videos (unfortunately in RealMedia format) from that project.

 My current favorite YouTube channel (I’ve heard YouTube is blocked for many government employees, sorry) is produced by Dawn Sumner at UC-Davis.
 Dawn has posted a great collection of videos on sedimentology and fluvial geomorphology, including some good fluid mechanics topics.